Moetassem/MRS_DP_Project/README.md

 ## What this is:

-This is the Design Project of Saif Elkholy and Moetassem Abdelazmim.
+This is the Design Project of Saif Elkholy and Moetassem Abdelazim.
 The work is supervised by Prof. Jamie Near.
 The main python project can be found under `scripts/MRS-DP`